kynex7510/PTSM/PROTOCOL.md

 You get the response with command `{ 0x02, 0x00 }`.
 First two bytes is, yet again, the packet size.
 Next bytes are the response, which format depends on the command.

 Once the card has received the request, an IRQ (IREQ_MC) is triggered.
 This is simply a synchronization mechanism, as the code that sends the commands and the one that receives the output run on separate threads.
-The IRQ handler sends a message to each thread, depending on what the last operation was (if a command is sent, the reader thread is woken up; if a read happened, the sender thread gets ready).
 An IRQ is also triggered when sending the header byte `0xFF`, but this is ignored by the game.

 Transaction example: